xu001186/hs_mercenaries_bot/README.md

 - The bot will stops working if the any of mercenary is died.

 # Todo:
- 1) Pickup the "allow minion move" from power.log to get card names.
+ 1) Pickup the "allow minion move" from power.log to get card names. ( None)
  2) Once the rewards are collected , re-choose the boss and start over .
 (Done)
  3) Refine the battle spell choose.
+ 4) Auto find the path to mysterious

 # Update History
+## Update 2021/11/7.
+- Fix bugs
+- Update list_allow_move_cards
+- Update _hsv_contour
+- Release alpha version

 ## Update 2021/11/7.
 - Fix bugs
 - Release alpha version